SAP/cloud-mta-build-tool/README.md

 docker run -it --rm -v "$(pwd)/[proj-releative-path]:/project" devxci/mbtci:latest mbt build -p=cf -t [target-folder-name]

 ```

-**Note:** For most cases, it's highly recommended to use the [alpine](https://hub.docker.com/r/devxci/mbtci-alpine) version, e.g. `docker pull devxci/mbtci-alpine` ,
-this version is more light-weight and should be used in `production` env.
-Using the `alpine` version gives the flexibility to add "per-scenario" the required set of tools.

 This will build an mtar file for SAP Cloud Platform (Cloud Foundry).
 The folder containing the project needs to be mounted into the image at /project.